weiks/heal-em-all/README.md

 We present you our first HTML5 game.
 Play it anywhere and anyhow you want.
 We also support latest mobile devices!

+## How we use game jam "change" theme?

+In our game zombies plague can be stoped, so you don't kill them, but heal them and "change" back to humans.
+Turned humans need to be protected, as they can "change" back to zombies after being beaten.

+Our protagonist also doesn't die, but "changes" to zombie.
+You have even oportunity to play him in zombie form.

 ## Team

 -   [Kris Urbas](https://twitter.com/krzysu) - programming, story